John Hill (Texas politician): Political career

 He also played a leading role in closing down the Chicken Ranch in Fayette County, the inspiration for The Best Little Whorehouse in Texas.
 Hill had a subordinate leak material to reporter Marvin Zindler who ran a week-long series of special reports on The Chicken Ranch putting pressure on Governor Dolph Briscoe.
 After Briscoe turned to him for advice, Hill suggested that Briscoe call the sheriff of Fayette County who closed down the Chicken Ranch.
 Hill served as Attorney General until 1979.

 Hill challenged Briscoe in 1978 in the Democratic primary and was successful but lost in the general election to Republican Bill Clements.
 Hill was the first Texas Democrat since 1869 to lose a gubernatorial general election to a Republican nominee.

 Chief Justice of Texas

 Hill practiced law until 1984 when he was elected as Texas Supreme Court Chief Justice to succeed the retiring Jack Pope.
 During this period, there were concerns about ethics of the courts which brought about a legislative committee investigation.
 The State Commission on Judicial Conduct chastized two justices and CBS's 60 Minutes offered a story on lawyers who practice in the courts making large donations to campaigns.
 Hill championed reform of the partisan election of judges and argued that judges should be selected based on merit, similar to the system used at the federal level.

-In a news conference in August 1988, Hill announced that he was leaving the chief justice position with three years remaining in his six-year term.
-He claimed that the partisan election of judges was "creating a perception of impropriety" and that he planned to devote his time to reforming the judicial system.

 Later life

 In 1997, Governor George W. Bush called Hill from retirement to ask him to become a member of the Texas Lottery Commission following a scandal.
 Hill died in 2007 after undergoing heart surgery in St. Luke's Episcopal Hospital in Houston.
-He was survived by his wife of sixty-one years, Bitsy Hill.
-Their son, John Graham Hill, and son-in-law, Michael Warren Perrin (born ca. 1948 and the husband of daughter Melinda), are trial attorneys in Houston.
-A second daughter, Martha Hill Jamison, is a justice of the Fourteenth Court of Appeals in Houston.
-Hill also had ten grandchildren and ten great-grandchildren.